CSS: All Properties from CSS 1 to CSS 3

 All properties have been linked to their most recent specification.
 Usually, it shouldn’t mean a problem that most of the links already point to CSS 3, but there are one, two cases where the specs aren’t in sync yet, for example concerning

-Some ominous question marks exist since the affected properties don’t seem to be specified in CSS 3 yet but will most likely be part of it, like
+Some ominous question marks exist since the affected properties don’t seem to be specified in CSS 3 yet but will, like

 Respect Jens; thanks for this, it’s good to have memory refresher in one place.

 Wow, a whole lot of work has gone into this.
 Nice work!

 Some things are hard to include in such a list, for example various values for the ‘display’ property are currently defined in four CSS 3 modules.
 Another example is ‘float’.
 In my own list of CSS properties I’ve resorted to multiple inclusions of these properties.